mhadaily/breweryUp-Ember/README.md

 # brewery-up-ember

 This is a single page application based on brewerydb.com api.
 More details will be provided soon.
+[READL DEMO ON AMAZON S3](http://brewery-up-ember.s3-website-eu-west-1.amazonaws.com/)

 ## Docker